atroutt/WeAreTechWomen/README.markdown

     You'll know it's done when you see: `SETUP COMPLETE: We Are Tech Women works in Vagrant!`
 * `vagrant ssh` this will get you into the vm without a password
 * `cd watw`
-* `sudo bundle install` TODO: fix this to not require sudo
 * `./go` to start the server"
 * Go to http://localhost:3000 in your browser